bl4k7en/bitminer/README.md

 # Bitminer 💎

+FOR 1.1 STARTING A NEW GAME IS ADVICED

 A minimalist incremental mining game where you click to collect bits, hire workers, upgrade your power, and ascend for permanent bonuses.

 ## 💎 Play Now